rweigel/phys260/Cross_Products/Cross_Products.md

 The cross product of two vectors $\bfvec{v}$ and $\bfvec{B}$, written as $\bfvec{v}\times\bfvec{B}$, is a vector quantity with a magnitude of $|\bfvec{v}||\bfvec{B}|\sin\phi = vB\sin\phi$, where $\phi$ is the angle between the two vectors ($0 \le\phi \le 180^{\circ}$).
 The direction of $\bfvec{v}\times\bfvec{B}$ is perpendicular to the plane that contains both vectors.
 (There are two perpendicular directions, and the one to choose is determined using the cross--product right--hand rule; see your textbook for details.)

-Three methods are commonly used for computing a cross product.
-The first method is useful for certain simple problems, whereas the last two methods apply to all problems.
+Three methods are commonly used for computing a cross--product.
+The first method ("By Inspection") is useful for certain simple problems, whereas the last two methods ("Multiply Through" and "Determinant") apply to all problems.
+In principle, one can solve any problem knowing only the second or third methods.
+However, as the examples demonstrate, some methods lead to a solution with less effort than others.
+In addition, we recommend understanding all of the methods because it leads to insight into how cross--products work, and you are likely to encounter all of the methods in solutions that you read.

 # The Circle Diagram